RZhang05/Mr-Benum-Questions/string-manipulation/3. Hard/Question 8: WordSearchSolver.md

 Taking the program you wrote for the previous question, you can adapt the general idea, to **Search for** instead of **produce** the crossword's terms.

 ## Sample Run
+Note that this example only reads each line with a :100: percent chance that the word will be in the given line in the given order. **Its very unadaptable**.

 ### Input from file: words.txt (the words you're looking for)
 ```
 green